sleepy-nols/ansible-jellyfin/README.md

 <br><br>

 The default deployment without any variables changed is not a vanilla deployment as several quality of life improvements are made.
-To deploy just a bare vanilla instance, set `jellyfin_vanilla_mode` to `true`.
-If run in non vanilla-mode before, setting it afterwards is not a good idea as not everything will get unset.

 **Features:**
 - fully configurable config files (ansible management of settings normally tweaked in webUI)